Supporting Someone with HIV

 There are many things you can do to support a friend or loved one who has been recently diagnosed:

-Supporting Someone with HIV.
-Listen to their needs, learn about HIV, encourage them to start HIV treatment as soon as possible, and support medication adherence
+Listen to their needs.
+Learn about HIV.
+Encourage them to start HIV treatment as soon as possible.
+Support medication adherence

 • Listen.
 Being diagnosed with HIV is life-changing news.
 Listen to your loved one and offer your support.
 Be available to have open, honest conversations about HIV.
 Follow the lead of the person who is diagnosed with HIV.
 They may not want to talk about their diagnosis or may not be ready.
 They may want to connect with you in the same ways they did before they were diagnosed.
 Do things you did together before their diagnosis; talk about things you talked about before their diagnosis.
 Show them that you see them as the same person and that they are more than their diagnosis.